geeyunchae/DH150-assignment6/README.md

 - to learn how to use low-fidelity prototyping in the earrly stages of design.

 ## Project Description
 The current project will try to ease the discomfort of user's in their effort of daily cooking.
 During this unpleasant time, a handy and easy-to-use app will eliminate the pain in the user's task to think and look for an unique and balanced food recipe, and do a grocery shopping for those ingredients.
-Following features will likely to diminish the pain from the user research:
+Followings are the touchpoints of where the impovement and development should be focused on:

 - easy way to look for particular food recipe
 - calorie, ingredient list